dibyendumajumdar/ravi/readthedocs/ravi-jit-libgccjit.rst

 Secondly I am always looking for alternatives that will let me reduce the footprint of Ravi.
 The ``libgccjit`` is offered as a shared library - this is a great thing.
 I hate to have to statically link LLVM.

 LLVM implementation and ``libgccjit`` implementation will both be kept in sync so that user can choose either option.
+Right now the LLVM implementation is more advanced and new features are implemented there first and then ported to the ``libgccjit`` implementation.

 Building GCC
 ------------